Texas and Pacific 610: Southern Railway excursion service

 No. 610 pulled its first excursions for the SOU on July 9–10, 1977: two roundtrips between Birmingham and Chattanooga, Tennessee, each train carrying more than 800 passengers.
 Trains magazine editor David P. Morgan subsequently requested to SOU president L. Stanley Crane that No. 610 operate with a test car in tow for a dynamometer test.
 On August 20, while No. 610 pulled the Piedmont Limited/610 special excursion from Alexandria to Monroe, Virginia, it towed SOU research car No. R-2, with a team of researchers recording the locomotive's horsepower output.
 The end results revealed that No. 610 was capable of generating 4,400 hp; the same output as two EMD SD24s.

-This excursion was also plagued with various problems: No. 610 derailed in the Alexandria yard and damaged its pilot axle, and the rerailing process delayed its departure by 1 hour; at Monroe, No. 610 had to be refueled because the pump between its tender and auxiliary car had seized up; at Remington, the locomotive burned out a brass and journal in its pilot truck, so it had to be sidelined for repairs, while a GP18 and a GP38-2 returned the train to Alexandria; the problems postponed the train's return to Alexandria to 3:30 am.
+This excursion was also plagued with various problems: No. 610 derailed in the Alexandria yard and damaged its pilot axle, and the rerailing process delayed its departure by 1 hour; at Monroe, No. 610 had to be refueled because the pump between its tender and auxiliary car had seized up; at Remington, the locomotive burned out a brass and journal in its pilot truck, so it had to be sidelined for repairs, while a GP18 and a GP38-2 returned the train to Alexandria, with their combined horsepower being recorded; the problems postponed the train's return to Alexandria to 3:30 am.
 Crews subsequently had to replace No. 610's pilot bearings.

 On September 1, No. 610 travelled to Roanoke to participate in the 1977 National Railway Historical Society (NRHS) Convention, but hot box issues delayed its arrival by seven hours.
-On September 3, No. 610 pulled a doubleheader excursion with SOU 2-8-2 No. 4501 on the Norfolk and Western (N&W) mainline from Roanoke to Lynchburg, and No. 610 returned to Roanoke with five cars.
+On September 3, No. 610 pulled a doubleheader excursion with SOU No. 4501 on the Norfolk and Western (N&W) mainline from Roanoke to Lynchburg, and No. 610 returned to Roanoke with five cars.
 On September 4, No. 610 pulled an excursion from Roanoke to Bluefield, West Virginia, but en route, as the locomotive traveled through Montgomery Tunnel, exhaust from its smokestack extinguished the fire in its firebox, and the locomotive's cab, crew, and first few passenger cars were blackened with smoke.
-After No. 610 drifted out of the tunnel the fire had to be relit to continue the run to Bluefield.
+After No. 610 drifted out of the tunnel, the fire had to be relit to continue the run to Bluefield.